zeitferne/covidat-data/CONTRIBUTING.md

 1. The only allowed changes to any data file in this repository is (logical) append.
    No overwrites must occur and it should be clear how much was appended (e.g. daily / monthly / yearly append).
+Prepending is also OK if older data is added without changing later data.
 2. Otherwise and by default,
    one separate file per update should be stored and the timestamp should be encoded in the filename.
 If this isn't the case in the original